 Psychotherapy Training and Accreditation

 Delphine holds a Higher Diploma in Counselling and Psychotherapy and a Master’s Degree in Psychotherapy from DBS, both with first class honours.
 Her training was Humanistic, Psychodynamic and Integrative, including an emphasis on Gestalt and existentialist approaches, as well as attachment theory.

-She attends regular supervision, and abides by the Code of Ethics of the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP), of which she is a pre-accredited Associate.
-She also attends regular workshops and training as part of ongoing professional development.
+She attends regular supervision, and abides by the Code of Ethics of the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP), of which she is a fully Accredited Member

 Counselling and Psychotherapeutic Approach

 Delphine offers an open-minded context in which people can explore and move through personal difficulties or life challenges.
 This can be anything from relationship or family problems, to work or health issues, bereavement, loss, anxiety, stress, anger, personal crises, life choices, or questions about how to live a meaningful life.

 Counselling Experience and Areas of Interest